-- The February 2002 WSP/WSDOT "Joint Operating Policy Statement" was developed to stress the importance of the Agencies' responsibility to do whatever is reasonable to reduce the delays associated with incidents and collisions.
-The open roads philosophy of this policy statement is that WSP and WSDOT shall open the roadway as soon as possible on an urgent basis. - It is a goal of WSDOT to minimize traffic delays caused by vehicle accidents and incidents.
-WSDOT Maintenance personnel assisting at vehicle accidents will make every reasonable effort to clear the traveled way as quickly as possible. - First Priority Safety.
+- The WSP/WSDOT "Joint Operating Policy Statement" was developed to stress the importance of the Agencies' responsibility to do what is reasonable to reduce incident associated delays.
+This Policy's statement states that WSP and WSDOT will work together, to open the roadway as soon as safely possible. - It is a goal of WSDOT to minimize traffic delays caused by roadway incidents.
+WSDOT Maintenance personnel assisting at incidents will make every reasonable effort to quickly and safely clear the roadway. - First Priority Safety.
 It is the departments' obligation and responsibility to provide a safe environment for its employees and the public. - Second Priority Minimizing Traffic Delay.
-Maintenance personnel responding to vehicle accidents which involve lane closures will consider every reasonable measure in coordination with WSP, to clear the lane as quickly as possible.
-At accident scenes which involve spilled or damaged cargo, the overriding strategy will be to minimize traffic delay.
-Salvage of the cargo will be secondary and at the convenience and benefit of transportation movement.
-Criteria to be used in making "Open Road" decisions include: - Crime Scene Investigation - Traffic Volume - Time of Day - Lowest Priority The potential salvage of the cargo should be the last consideration in decisions related to minimizing traffic delay. - Bridges and other transportation structures closed due to structural damage require approval from the Bridge Preservation Engineer before opening.
+Maintenance personnel responding to incidents which involve lane closures will consider every reasonable measure in coordination with WSP, to clear the lane as quickly as possible.
+At incident scenes involving spilled or damaged cargo, the goal is to minimize traffic delay.
+Salvage of the cargo is secondary and at the convenience and benefit of transportation movement.
+Criteria for making "Open Road" decisions include: - Crime Scene Investigation - Traffic Volume - Time of Day - Lowest Priority The potential salvage of the cargo is the last consideration in decisions related to minimizing traffic delay.

+Note: Bridges and other transportation structures closed due to structural damage require approval from the Bridge Preservation Engineer before opening.